 NJPP noted that there is a lack of social justice in the bill.

-S. 2535, though, is moving in part though to address the specific cannabis crimes and erase pending charges.
+S. 2535, though, is moving in part to address the specific cannabis crimes and erase pending charges.

 While it’s not a perfect solution to the cannabis market, it’s better than nothing and typical of Jersey politics.